How to Score the Best Gaming Deals During Steam Sales

 Oh, the glorious Steam sale.
 It pops up a few times a year to empty the wallets of anyone who plays PC games.
 It’s gotten so popular that competing digital services like Amazon and Gamefly run similar sales during the same time period in order to pull sales away from Steam.
 Even EA’s Origin gets into the mix, but I wouldn’t recommend using that service to my worst enemy.
 (Be sure to check the section on Steam’s Trading Cards below!)

 If you are new to the process, here’s the skinny.
 Steam, Valve’s PC game distribution platform, cranks up a massive sale on nearly all items in the store.
-The latest one just started and will run through June 30th.
-Another massive sale usually hits during the holidays in December, so it’s best to jump on these sales to get some amazing deals.
+The latest one just started and will run through January 2nd, 2015 at 10 a.m.
+PST.
+The next massive sale will hit during the summer of 2015, so it’s best to jump on sales right now to get some amazing deals.
 The sale period usually lasts for about 10 days and discounts range from 25 percent to 90 percent depending on the type of sale.

 There are four types of discounts that you want to keep an eye out for: